EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources

 By John O'Donnell and Tom Sims

-FRANKFURT, March 3 (Reuters) - Regulators are preparing for a possible closure of the European arm of Russia's second-largest bank, VTB Bank VTBR.MM, amid growing concerns about the impact of Western sanctions on the bank following the invasion of Ukraine, according to two sources familiar with the matter.
+FRANKFURT, March 3 (Reuters) - Regulators are preparing for a possible closure of the European arm of Russia's second-largest bank, VTB Bank VTBR.MM, amid growing concerns about the impact of Western sanctions on the bank following the Ukraine invasion, according to two sources familiar with the matter.

 VTB Bank's European operations could be closed within days by regulators in Germany, where it chiefly operates on the continent, one person with direct knowledge of the situation said.